dmytroony/learning/javascript/typescript/practical-ts/README.md

   - Inside the function, use a type guard to check if the 'employees' property exists in the passed object.
   - If it does print a message indicating that the person is a manager and the number of employees they manage.
   - If it doesn't print a message indicating that the person is an employee and the department they belong to.

+## Challenge 7
+- Start by defining an interface Computer using the interface keyword.
+This will serve as a blueprint for object that will be of this type.
+- Inside the interface, define the properties that the object should have.
+In this case, we have id, brand, ram, and storage.
+- Use the readonly keyword before the id property to indicate it cannot be changed once it's set.
+- Use the ? after the storage property to indicate that this property is optional and may not exist on all objects of this type.
+- Also inside the interface, define any methods that the object should have.
+In this case, we have upgradeRam, which is a function that takes a number and returns a number.
+- Now that we have our interface, we can create an object that adheres to this interface.
+This object should have all the properties defined in the interface(except for optional ones, which are... optional), and the methods should be implemented.
+- Finally, we can use our object.
+We can call its upgradeRam method to increase its RAM.